 It used to be nickel-cadmium batteries were the thing, but that all changed with the fairly recent lithium-ion battery technology development.
-They are what we use now on our cordless tools: they are easy to recharge and contain battery cells of 1.2 volts, 1.5 volts, and 3.6 volts.
+We now use them on our cordless tools: they are easy to recharge and contain battery cells of 1.2 volts, 1.5 volts, and 3.6 volts.

-Groups of 5 cells are connected and wired in a series, and in the case of cordless tool battery packs, and every group of 5 cells is connected through a wire in parallel.
-This ensures the battery will have a high number of amp hours, as well as a good volume of watt-hours.
+Groups of 5 cells are connected and wired in a series, and in the case of cordless tool battery packs, every group of 5 cells is connected through a wire in parallel.
+This ensures the battery will have a high number of amp hours and a good volume of watt-hours.

 Some simple math tells us that 5 cells, each of which is 3.6 volts, add up to 18 volts.
 The cordless drill I used yesterday is an 18v tool, certainly powerful enough for all of my household and woodworking shop uses, and it is powered by a battery pack that has 5 cells of 3.6 cells wired together to give me the voltage the cordless drill needs.

-All cordless power tool manufacturer sources the cells from third parties and then assembles them in their own battery packs.
+All cordless power tool manufacturers source the cells from third parties and assemble them in battery packs.
 The battery slots on the power tools and the branded battery charger are made such that they fit the branded battery pack well and tightly, resulting in a power tool that is effectively and efficiently powered for use.

 In addition, branded battery packs are manufactured to communicate well and smoothly with the motors in the branded power tools.
 This enhances the efficiency of tool operation.